venkys-io/Code-Blogs/Strings/Medium/String to Integer/Readme.md

     - In educational contexts, when teaching programming or algorithms, string-to-integer conversion serves as a fundamental concept.
 Exercises and examples often involve converting user inputs or string data to integers for various purposes.

 In theoretical scenarios, the importance of string-to-integer conversion arises in the context of solving abstract problems, designing algorithms, and implementing various computational concepts.

+## Test Cases

+- Input: " -42"
+  Output: -42

+  Explanation: The input string contains the number "-42" preceded by whitespaces.
+The function myAtoi skips the leading whitespaces, identifies the negative sign, and parses the number.
+Therefore, the output is expected to be -42.

+- Input: "4193 with words"
+  Output: 4193

+  Explanation: The input string contains the number "4193" followed by non-numeric characters.
+The function myAtoi extracts the number and ignores the characters after the number.
+Hence, the output is expected to be 4193.

+- Input: "-91283472332"
+  Output: -2147483648

+  Explanation: The input string represents a number smaller than the minimum 32-bit signed integer.
+Therefore, the output is expected to be the minimum 32-bit signed integer (-2147483648) due to overflow.